nyberry/nyberrysite/tools/bmi.md

 </div>
 <br>

-In 2021, <a href="https://digital.nhs.uk/data-and-information/publications/statistical/health-survey-for-england/2021">28% of adults in the UK</a> were obese (BMI > 30) and 64% of adults were overweight or obese (BMI > 25).
+In 2021, <a href="https://digital.nhs.uk/data-and-information/publications/statistical/health-survey-for-england/2021">28% of adults in the UK</a> were classed as obese and 64% of adults were classed as overweight or obese.

+For children and teens, BMI is interpreted differently, using sex-specific BMI-for-age percentiles.
+[This calculator](https://www.cdc.gov/bmi/child-teen-calculator/index.html) reports BMI, BMI percentile, and BMI category for children and teens 2 through 19.

 <hr>
 <h3>Relevance</h3>